ronp001/hygen-create/README.md

 ### using the generator

-We now have a `hygen` generator called `greeter`.
-We can new use this generator, for example:
+We now have a `hygen` generator called `greeter` that is ready to use.
+For example, we can run:
 ```
 $ export HYGEN_TMPLS=/tmp/_templates
 $ mkdir /tmp/dev